maria-barros-dotcom/Portefolio/README.md

-# 📊 Data Science Projects
+# 📊 Data Science + 🤖 Machine Learning Projects

 A curated collection of my personal data science projects, covering data analysis, visualization, and machine learning using Python and other tools.